-- Product availability and obtaining Land Cover plus Crops
+- Product availability and obtaining CEH Land Cover® plus Crops

-Land Cover plus: Crops is based on the LCM parcel framework.
+CEH Land Cover® plus: Crops is based on the LCM parcel framework.
 Every parcel larger than 2ha categorised as arable/horticultural or improved grassland parcels is coded with crop type information.
 Where parcels contain two or more crops, preliminary processing has been applied to subdivide parcels into separate cropping units.

 The crop classes in 2015 are winter wheat (including oats), winter barley, spring barley, oilseed rape, field beans, potatoes, sugar beet, maize, and improved grass.
 Other cereals, peas, early potatoes, early maize, and vegetables are grouped in a class called ‘other’, together with a small number of parcels which could not be classified.

-The crop classes in 2016 are winter wheat (including oats), spring wheat, winter barley, spring barley, oilseed rape, field beans, potatoes, sugar beet, maize, and improved grass.
+The crop classes from 2016 and beyond are winter wheat (including oats), spring wheat, winter barley, spring barley, oilseed rape, field beans, potatoes, sugar beet, maize, and improved grass.
 Other cereals, peas, early potatoes, early maize, and vegetables are grouped in a class called ‘other’, together with a small number of parcels which could not be classified.